xxao/miniml/README.md

 ## Installation

 The *MiniML* library is fully implemented in Python.
 No additional compiler is necessary.
-After downloading the source code just run the following command from the *miniml* folder:
+After downloading and unzipping the source code just run following command from the unpacked folder:

 ```$ python setup.py install```